earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 It identifies instances where the actual observed value falls *outside* the predicted range [Qlow, Qup] and visualizes the **location**, **type** (under- or over-prediction), and **severity** (magnitude) of these anomalies.
-It answers: "When my model's uncertainty bounds are wrong, *how wrong* are they, and where?"
+It answers: “When my model’s uncertainty bounds are wrong, *how wrong* are they, and where?”
+This aligns with the calibration–sharpness principle in probabilistic forecasting :footcite:p:`Gneiting2007b` and with practical verification guidance :footcite:p:`Jolliffe2012`; related uncertainty display ideas in time-series (e.g., fan charts) provide useful context :footcite:p:`Sokol2025`.
+Our framework operationalizes these ideas in polar form for high-dimensional settings :footcite:p:`kouadiob2025`.

 **Mathematical Concept:**
 An anomaly exists if the actual value :math:`y_i` is outside the